ActiveDataBio/CL_Create_Project/CONTRIBUTING.md

 Thanks for wanting to contibute to this repository.
 We are using the Github Issues for tracking purposes.
 This project was created using java with some R scripts.

 ##What to know
 Before you get started contributing, please check the requirements and check the issues to be sure the bug or feature hasn't already been reported.
+Refer to [Style Guide](#styleguide) on how to format your code.

 ##Building
 ###Requirements